tinymce/tinymce-docs/developer-guide/configure.md

     ],
 ```

-Very powerful styles configuration, for example, "Bold text" simply makes a `<b>` tag, "Red Text" makes a span with a style coloring it RED.

-The "Table row" can only be applied to a table row `(tr)`.

-Check out the formats options for more information on how to bend these options to your will.
+Check out the [formats options] for more information on how to bend these options to your will.